 Maintain Sector Equity: UNM supports sustaining the current funding level and supports equity between the state's three research institutions, its four regional universities and the 17 two-year schools.
-In addition, we support the creation of opportunities to pursue out-of-state research monies to spur economic development within the state.
+In addition, we support the creation of opportunities to parsue out-of-state research monies to spur economic development within the state.

-Maintain Current General Fund Appropria Level: Higher education currently rec the total general fund appropriation.
+Maintain Current General Fund Appropria res 14% of Level: Higher education currently rec the total general fund appropriation.
 We support sustaining or increasing the current share of the general fund appropriation for higher education.

 No Tuition Credit: UNM fully supports the permanent abolition of the tuition credit.
 This tuition credit is a tax on students and parents that has a negative impact on the solvency of the New Mexico Lottery Scholarship.
 It should therefore be abolished.
-Legislative Lottery Scholarship: UNM supports solvency of the lottery scholarship fund.